viernesv/mastermind/README.md

 ## How to Run
 0. Make sure you have Python version 3.x installed.
-1. Clone this repository into your preferred directory.
+1. Download and unzip this repository into your preferred directory.
 2. Using a terminal, change directory (cd) until you are in the root of this Mastermind directory.
 3. In the terminal, type 'python3 main.py' to begin.